mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/personalized-offers/delete.md

 ---
 # Delete a personalized offer {#delete-personalized-offer}

 It may occasionally be necessary to remove (DELETE) a personalized offer.
-Without Only personalized offers that you create in the tenant container may be deleted.
 This is done by performing a DELETE request to the [!DNL Offer Library] API using the id of the personalized offer you wish to delete.

 **API format**